Kohnert posets and polynomials of northeast diagrams: Bounded posets

 \begin{repeattheorem}[Theorem~\ref{thm:mainNEbounded}] If $D_0$ is a northeast diagram, then $\mathcal{P}(D_0)$ is bounded if and only if $D_0$ does not contain $x_1 = (r_1,c_1), x_2 = (r_2,c_2)$, and $x_3 = (r_3,c_3)$ such that: \begin{itemize} \item[(a)] $r_1 \leq r_2 < r_3$, \item[(b)] $c_1 < c_2 = c_3$, \item[(c)] for each $c_1 \leq c < c_2$, $\cwt(D_0)_c < \cwt(D_0)_{c_2}$, \item[(d)] for each $c\geq c_1$, there is at least one empty position $(r,c)$ where $r < r_1$, and \item[(e)] for each $r_1 < r \leq r_3$, the cell $(r,c_1)$ is not in $D_0$. \end{itemize} \end{repeattheorem}

-The phrasing of this theorem is conducive to checking whether a northeast diagram has a bounded Kohnert poset without needing to construct the full poset.
-However, we will later restate it as Proposition \ref{cor:mainNEboundedredux} in order to prove it.

 By Proposition \ref{prop:NE elem chain no inversions}, every minimal element can be reached by a sequence of elementary moves with no move inversions, meaning that within the sequence, all elementary moves of $i$-cells occur before all elementary moves of $(i+1)$-cells for each $i \geq 1$.
 We claim that we can always construct a minimal element of $\mathcal{P}(D_0)$ for northeast diagram $D_0$ by applying the following ``greedy'' sequence of elementary moves with no move inversions to $D_0$.
 We assign the super-standard labeling to $D_0$.
 Then, for each $i$, starting with $i=2$, first move the rightmost $i$-cell downward as far as possible using only elementary moves.
-During this part of the process we call this $i$-cell the \textit{moving cell} and say that this moving cell is taking its \textit{turn}.
+During this part of the process we call this $i$-cell the \textbf{moving cell} and say that this moving cell is taking its \textbf{turn}.
 Now, going leftward along the row, do the same for each subsequent $i$-cell.
 Then repeat the process for the $(i+1)$-cells.
-We refer to this greedy, inversion-free sequence of elementary moves as the \emph{canonical procedure}.
+We refer to this greedy, inversion-free sequence of elementary moves as the \textbf{canonical procedure}.
 In our next lemma, we prove our claim that this procedure produces a minimal element when $D_0$ is northeast.
 We also show that at no point during the canonical procedure is it ever possible to apply a jump Kohnert move to the cell that we are moving.

-For the remainder of this section, we let $D_{can}$ denote the minimal element of $\mathcal{P}(D_0)$ obtained using the canonical procedure.
-We refer to $D_{can}$ as the \emph{canonical minimal element}, in reference to the fact that when $\mathcal{P}(D_0)$ is bounded, the diagram obtained in this way is the only minimal element.
-Throughout, $\mathcal{L}_{can}$ will always be the standard labeling of $D_{can}$ with respect to $D_0$.
+For the remainder of this section, we let $D_{can}$ denote the element of $\mathcal{P}(D_0)$ that is obtained from the canonical procedure (see Figure \ref{fig:canonical_diagram} for an example).
+Throughout, $\mathcal{L}_{can}$ is the standard labeling of $D_{can}$ with respect to $D_0$.
+We refer to $D_{can}$ as the \textbf{canonical minimal element}, since it follows from Lemma \ref{lem:no jump and canonical minimal} that when $\mathcal{P}(D_0)$ is bounded, the diagram obtained in this way is its only minimal element.
+Note however that the minimality of $D_{can}$ is not immediate from the description of the canonical procedure and requires proof in Lemma \ref{lem:no jump and canonical minimal}.

 \begin{lemma} \!\!When applying the canonical procedure to a northeast diagram $D_0$, the following hold. \begin{enumerate} \item[(i)] At no point is it possible to apply a jump Kohnert move to the moving cell.
 In particular, once a cell ends its turn in the canonical procedure, it remains in that position in $D_{can}$. \item[(ii)] The diagram $D_{can}$ resulting from the canonical procedure is a minimal element of $\mathcal{P}(D_0)$. \end{enumerate} \end{lemma}